MaksimLozovskii/AI-IMAGE-RANKER/README.md

 The purpose of creating the UI portion of the application first, is to show how the user will interact with the system and how the system will behave
 This way, we know exactly what should happen on the front end, if any other unexpected events happen, this will be flagged as a software issue.

-{IMG}

 **Event based UI creation**

 To start off:

-- ✅ Make the base layout using the ticket overview
+- ✅ Make the base layout

-{IMG}

 - ✅ Copy the base layout onto a new page or a different place 2 times (so you have the before and after)
 - ✅ Lay out a user-system event (where the user interacts with the system, such as presses a button and the system does something, such as prints out a message)
+- ✅ Submit for a review

 For example

 {IMAGE BEFORE EVENT} -> {IMAGE AFTER EVENT}

-- ✅ Follow the ticket objectives until all the user-system events are defined and layed out
-- ✅ When you have defined and layed out all of the user-system events, export, save or just screenshot each event and save them as separate files with the name of the event, such as: "UserPressesSubmitButtonWhenFieldEmpty-SystemPrintsError", they can get long, but they give a clear indication of what is happening.
-- ✅ Submit for a review

 __Note that we only accept PNG or JPEG(JPG)__